jmcevoy1984/Rolodex-Flask/readme.txt

 FLask Login
 Flask Sqlalchemy (Wrapper for Python SQLalchemy) CherryPy (Python HTTP server)
-Pillow (Updated for of PIL [Python Imaging Library)
+Pillow (Updated fork of PIL [Python Imaging Library)

 On the frontend I used plain Javascript with AJAX calls to the REST API in the backend.